k0sproject/k0s/docs/backup.md

 # Backup/Restore overview

-K0s has integrated support for backing up cluster state and configuration.
+k0s has integrated support for backing up cluster state and configuration.
-The k0s backup utility is aiming to back up and restore k0s related parts of the cluster.
+The k0s backup utility is aiming to back up and restore k0s managed parts of the cluster.

 The backups created by `k0s backup` command have following pieces of your cluster:
 - certificates (the content of the `<data-dir>/pki` directory)